-- Nicotine inhaler,
+- Nicotine inhalers,

 - Tobacco cigarettes.

 All tank-type atomizers and 1 cartomizer were within 75-125% of the mean, according to the results, and comparable to the medical requirements.
 Surprisingly, the nicotine inhaler did not perform better than any electronic cigarette (tank-type atomizer or cartomizer) and was close to the performances of tobacco cigarettes in terms of nicotine delivery.
-The most constant device at delivering nicotine were tank-type atomizers.
+The most constant devices at delivering nicotine were tank-type atomizers.

 The study has been already indexed on Pubmed, which is the biggest medical library in the world.